-3.3 The Trust has invested in providing the environments that are conducive to care.
+3.2.1 The Trust has invested in providing the environments that are conducive to care.
 However, when working with service users with a propensity for behavioural disturbance staff should take into account how these environments are managed on an operational basis.
 Unless specific justifiable reasons exist (e.g. for security or reasons of safety) staff should ensure that service users have:

-- 1. Predictable access to preferred items and activities. - 2.
-A unit where excessive environmental stimulation/noise is managed - 3.
-An appropriate number and mix of staff to meet the needs of the inpatient population - 4.
-An avoidance of areas where there is a reliance on compliance and the adherence of 'blanket rules'

-If these elements have not been applied due to specific justifiable reasons then such reasons should be clearly documented in the Electronic Care Record.
-Decisions not to employ any of the above strategies should be made via the MDT and reviewed weekly based on presenting risks.

-3.4 Engaging with individuals and their Families

-- 3.5 The Trust has established policies and procedures that foster an environment conducive with working with service user families and carers.
-Unless justifiable reasons exist this includes dedicated areas for private meetings and the means for service users to have private communication via telephone, email and letter. - 3.6 Staff should actively engage service users in the identification of their own trigger factors and early warning signs of behavioural disturbance and how staff should respond to them.
-These should be clearly documented in the service user's care plan on RIO. - 3.7 The PBSP (or equivalent) should be reviewed weekly at the MDT. - 3.8 Unless justifiable reasons exists (e.g. consent or capacity to refuse consent) staff are to actively engage the service user's nearest relative, family, carers and advocates when compiling PBSP (or equivalent) care and treatment planning. - 3.9 If a service user refuses to contribute to their PBSP (or equivalent) this should be clearly documented in their care records. - 3.10 In such instances staff should continue to periodically engage the person and encourage involvement.
+- Predictable access to preferred items and activities. - A unit where excessive environmental stimulation/noise is managed - An appropriate number and mix of staff to meet the needs of the inpatient population - An avoidance of areas where there is a reliance on compliance and the adherence of 'blanket rules' Please see the Trust's Blanket restrictions policy for further guidance. - If these elements have not been applied due to specific justifiable reasons then such reasons should be clearly documented in the Electronic Care Record.
+Decisions not to employ any of the above strategies should be made via the MDT and reviewed weekly based on presenting risks. - 3.2.2 Engaging with individuals and their Families - 3.2.3 The Trust has established policies and procedures that foster an environment conducive with working with service user families and carers.
+Unless justifiable reasons exist this includes dedicated areas for private meetings and the means for service users to have private communication via telephone, email and letter. - 3.2.4 Staff should actively engage service users in the identification of their own trigger factors and early warning signs of behavioural disturbance and how staff should respond to them.
+These should be clearly documented in the service user's care plan on RIO. - 3.2.5 The PBSP (or equivalent) should be reviewed weekly at the MDT. - 3.2.6 Unless justifiable reasons exists (e.g. consent or capacity to refuse consent, domestic abuse) staff are to actively engage the service user's nearest relative, family, carers and advocates when compiling PBSP (or equivalent) care and treatment planning. - 3.2.7 If a service user refuses to contribute to their PBSP (or equivalent) this should be clearly documented in their care records. - 3.2.8 In such instances staff should continue to periodically engage the person and encourage involvement, offering care and support. - 3.2.9 Any PBSP (or equivalent) should be individually focussed and compiled using information from the service user, their nearest relative, family, carer or advocate, the MDT based on previous knowledge and risk history. - 3.2.10 The service user is to be included in the decision making process concerning their activity and therapy programme, based on identified needs. - 3.2.11 Service users identified at being at risk of presenting with behavioural disturbance should be given the opportunity to have their wishes and feelings documented in an advanced statement.
+Details of how to do this can be found in the Advanced Statement & Decisions Policy. - 3.2.12 Unless justifiable reasons exist, it is expected that service users avoid spending extended periods of time in their bedrooms at the detriment of planned therapeutic activities during the daytime.